thewolfcommander/thewolfcommander/README.md

 <!--
 **thewolfcommander/thewolfcommander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Neyon, an advanced AI internet research tool
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microservices, FastAPI, Traefik
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on AI Projects, Algo Trading
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Freelancing Projects
-- 💬 Ask me about ...
+- 💬 Ask me about Python, Vue, Django, FastAPI, PostgreSQL, AWS
-- 📫 How to reach me: ...
+- 📫 How to reach me: <a href="mailto:tyagimanojtyagi.22@gmail.com">Mail Me</a> | <a href="https://wa.link/e8b0vh">WhatsApp</a>
-- 😄 Pronouns: ...
+- 😄 Pronouns: His/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love Travelling on Bike, want to join?
--->